danielgruesso/coti-sdk-python-examples/README.md

+> [!NOTE]
+> When cloning this repo, you must clone submodules as well
+> `git clone --recurse-submodules git@github.com:coti-io/coti-sdk-python-examples.git`

 # COTI V2 Confidential Smart Contracts | SDKs and Examples

 All repositories specified below contain smart contracts that implement confidentiality features using the COTI V2 protocol.